MicrosoftDocs/Devices-docs/surface/surface-manage-dfci-guide.md

 ## Prevent users from changing UEFI settings

 For many customers, the ability to block users from changing UEFI settings is critically important and a primary reason to use DFCI.
-As listed in [Table 1](#), this is managed via the setting **Allow local user to change UEFI settings**.
+As listed above in Table 1, this is managed via the setting **Allow local user to change UEFI settings**.
 If you don't edit or configure this setting, local users can change any UEFI setting not managed by Intune.
 Therefore, it's highly recommended to set **Allow local user to change UEFI settings** to **None.**

 :::image type="content" source="images/dfci-configure.png" alt-text="Block user access to change UEFI settings":::<br>